grommet/grommet/src/js/components/FormField/README.md

 **formField.disabled.background.opacity**

 The opacity of the FormField background when it is disabled.
-Expects `string`.
+Expects `string | boolean | number`.

 Defaults to